 John 3:13 has established that no one, in whatever form, (neither of 2 composites of man) had gone to this “third heaven“ where God is, except the “son of man“(Jesus).
 So, it has to be that, after death, we go to another “heaven”(2nd or 1st?), (although they are asleep ) for those who died, consistent with the fact (although not the same as) of a different realm or place where “evil angels” are, i.e., in hell/tartaros.
 Additionally, as to whether we are going to that particular heaven(1st or 2nd) it depends on what is referred to us “we“.
 So, the better and precise question should be, “Which in us goes to heaven”?
 Let us then examine the following verse about what happens to our 2 components at death:

-and the dust returns to the ground it came from, and the spirit returns to God who gave it.(NIV)
+and the dust returns to the ground it came from, and the spirit (of man)returns to God who gave it.(NIV)

 First resurrection vs 2nd.

-All “spirits-of-man”, at death, will return to the Creator in “heaven” (1st or 2nd?)but not the “third heaven”, which is God’s abode.
-But those who “overcame” will have immortal bodies being prepared that will manifest at the 1st resurrection.
-Whereas, those who did not overcome will have their first chance of the “power of the Holy Spirit“, in-dwelling in them, at the 2nd resurrection with “flesh-composed bodies“.
+All “spirits-of-man“, at death, will return to the Creator in “heaven” (1st or 2nd?)but not the “third heaven”, which is God’s abode.
+But those who “overcame” will have immortal bodies being prepared that will manifest at the 1st resurrection to meet Jesus in the air at that time and descend on earth in Jerusalem to establish the “kingdom of God”.
+Whereas, those who did not overcome will have their first chance of the “in-dwelling power of the Holy Spirit“, in them, at the 2nd resurrection with “flesh-composed bodies” for sanctification and eventual “change to immortal bodies” for those who eventually overcame, having been empowered.

 It is becoming clear with this research, that at death: